uk-gov-mirror/defra.forms-engine-plugin/docs/features/code-based/SAVE_AND_EXIT.md

 ---
 layout: default
-title: Save and return
+title: Save and exit
 parent: Code-based Features
 grand_parent: Features
 render_with_liquid: false
 ---

-# Save and Return
+# Save and Exit

-The forms engine supports save and return capabilities through the `saveAndReturn` plugin option.
+The forms engine supports save and exit capabilities through the `saveAndExit` plugin option.
 This feature enables advanced session handling for applications that need custom session storage, retrieval, and management beyond the default in-memory Redis cache.

 ## Overview